It is better to be found for a job than searching the job sites

 Using social media sites to promote yourself could make getting a job 5 times easier

-Discuss If youre in a position where you can, share the fact that youre looking for work via your status update, if you have been taking part in groups, connecting with people then you have a greater chance of getting referred or recommended for new roles.
+If you’re in a position where you can, share the fact that you’re looking for work via your status update, if you have been taking part in groups, connecting with people then you have a greater chance of getting referred or recommended for new roles.

-Again, anyone can sign up and send 10 random tweets, but you will not get anything from Twitter without investing a little bit of time in actually engaging with people in the communities that you live/work/breath, do not under estimate what can be achieved with twitter, I know several people that have found some really priceless relationships and i have a few of my own.
+Twitter: Again, anyone can sign up and send 10 random tweets, but you will not get anything from Twitter without investing a little bit of time in actually engaging with people in the communities that you live/work/breath, do not underestimate what can be achieved with twitter, I know several people that have found some really priceless relationships and I have a few of my own.

-Peronalise it People buy from and hire People, so a bit of personality is a good thing.
+Personalise it People buy from and hire People, so a bit of personality is a good thing.
 Twitter gives you 140 characters to describe yourself in your profile settings.
-Also, I recommend using the url field to link to your LinkedIn profile, add a profile pic, and the 140 character description of you and what you do.
+Also, I recommend using the URL field to link to your LinkedIn profile, add a profile pic, and the 140 character description of you and what you do.
+Download Tweetdeck

 What to look out for during your interview…